valevo/SABIO/plan.md

      on the other hand, accessibility is about understanding, i.e. providing *context*, *explanation*, *alternatives* to bias
   - *more*: realising that bias is ubiquitous and in the limit impossible to detect, we only require that SABIO *increases* visibility of social bias

+This is the central goal of SABIO, so we require this goal fulfilled by the MVP and all subsequent versions.

 ## Uses Cases